arsyhiy/dotfiles/README.md

 # Rules for this repository

 NOTE: rules are written for only enhancement and controlling my self from committing "legacy code"

-    updating only on sundays. this rule was added for the reason i like improving my setup every day
+- updating only on sundays. this rule was added for the reason i like improving my setup every day

+NOTE: poetry was add only for enhancement the code